 Language of material:

-- Documents are predominantly in English, with some in German, French, Italian, Spanish, Thai, Finnish, Dutch, Serbian, Japanese, Norwegian and Swedish.
+- Documents are predominantly English, with some German, French, Italian, Spanish, Thai, Finnish, Dutch, Serbian, Japanese, Norwegian, Swedish

 Other finding aids: